+If a complaint has not been resolved or satisfactorily dealt with by the academic partner, a student can submit a formal complaint to LJMU.
+Alternatively, a student can complain directly to LJMU if it is appropriate to do so.
 If the issues that a student wishes to raise relate solely to the actions of LJMU or relate solely to events that occurred at LJMU and not at a partner of the university, the student should complain directly to LJMU, and any complaint will be dealt with at all stages by LJMU.

-Details of the LJMU Student Complaints procedure can be found at: www.ljmu.ac.uk/students/supporting-your-study/student-policy-and-regulations
+Details of the LJMU Student Complaints Procedure for Academic Partnerships can be found at: www.ljmu.ac.uk/students/supporting-your-study/student-policy-and-regulations

-If you have any queries about the LJMU Student Complaints procedure then please email the Student Governance Office at: StudentGovernance@ljmu.ac.uk
+If you have any queries about the LJMU Student Complaints Procedure then please email the Student Governance Office at: StudentGovernance@ljmu.ac.uk